Guido Pella: 2012: Grand Slam & top 100 in singles & top 200 in doubles debut

 Pella started his 2012 Challenger season in March, capturing his first title in that category at the Salinas Challenger in Ecuador, with a victory over Paolo Lorenzi in the final round.
 The following month, he won his first doubles Challenger title at the Pereira Challenger in Colombia, partnering Martín Alund.

 In May, he entered the French Open qualifying draw, losing in the first round to former world no. 2 Tommy Haas.
 In August, he won his first hard-court tournament at the Manta Challenger, beating Maximiliano Estévez in the final.

 In the US Open, he made it through the qualifying stage of the tournament, beating Lukáš Rosol to reach his first Grand Slam main-draw match, which he lost to Nikolay Davydenko in four sets.
-In September, he defeated Alex Bogomolov, Jr. and Leonardo Kirche on his way to win the Campinas Challenger in Brazil.
+In September, he defeated Alex Bogomolov Jr. and Leonardo Kirche on his way to win the Campinas Challenger in Brazil.

 He cracked the top 100 for the first time after winning the 2012 ATP Challenger Tour Finals, defeating Adrian Ungur in the final round.
 Pella finished the year ranked world no. 97 in singles and world no. 187 in doubles, a career high and a 249-spots improvement since the beginning of the season.

-2013: Grand Slam debuts at Australian & French Open and Wimbledon
+2013: Grand Slam debuts at Australian & French and Wimbledon

 Guido Pella entered the 2013 Australian Open main draw directly, but he lost in the first round to qualifier Amir Weintraub.
 He then competed in Viña del Mar, also losing in the first round, this time to countryman Federico Delbonis.
 The following week, he played at the Brasil Open, winning his first ATP World Tour-level match against sixth seed Fabio Fognini, losing then in the second round to eventual finalist David Nalbandian.
-At 2013 Düsseldorf, he advanced to his first ATP SF starting as a qualifier, defeating No. 10 Janko Tipsarević along the way.
+At 2013 Düsseldorf, he advanced to his first ATP semifinal starting as a qualifier, defeating No. 10 Janko Tipsarević along the way.